alpnkazan1/chatApp/README.md

 - The frontend code includes **MSW (Mock Service Worker) mocks** for standalone testing to some extent.

 ### ASP.NET 9.0 Backend
-- The backend structure is inspired by a design from [teddysmithdev](https://github.com/teddysmithdev), but the API logic, WebSocket implementation, and overall architecture differ significantly.
+- The backend structure is inspired by a design from [teddysmithdev](https://github.com/teddysmithdev), but the API logic, WebSocket implementation, and overall architecture differ significantly and belong to me completely.

 ### PostgreSQL Database
 - The database structure is entirely custom-built and can be observed in `appSchematic.jpg`.
 For implementation, you will likely need to change DefaultConnection.